edgarberm/WebGPUI/README.md

 ❌ Text atlases and batching

-❌ Buffer and draw call optimization
+❌ Buffer and draw-call optimization

 ❌ Stable public API

 ## 🧪 Who is this for?

 WebGPUI is for:

-- Developers who want to understand how UI engines work
+- Developers who want to understand how UI engines work internally
 - People interested in WebGPU and GPU-driven UIs
 - Exploration, experimentation and learning

-It is not a replacement for React, SwiftUI or any existing UI framework.
+It is not a replacement for React, SwiftUI, or existing UI frameworks.

 ## 📦 Installation